 Yofukashi no Uta Season 2 release date predictions: Renewal very likely

 As of the last update, Aniplex, Shogakukan-Shueisha, Studio Liden Films, or any company related to the production of the anime has not officially confirmed the Call of the Night Season 2 release date.
 Nor has the production of a Call of the Night 2 sequel been announced.

 Once the news is officially confirmed this article will be updated with the relevant information.

 In the meantime, it’s possible to speculate about when, or if, the Yofukashi no Uta Season 2 release date will occur in the future.

 The Call of the Night reviews have been very positive overall based on how well the adaptation was executed, but there are detractors.
 The biggest criticism comes from those who hate how an adult vampire woman is romantically toying with a 14-year-old boy.
-Vampire tales involving romance almost always have a huge age difference since vampires live for centuries, but this anime stands out since Nazuna is running around in bikini-like clothing, chugging beers, and opining about how sucking blood is both feeding and an intimate physical experience (“Stop saying copulating,” complains Ko).
+Vampire tales involving romance almost always have a huge age difference since vampires live for centuries, but this anime stands out since young-adult-on-the-surface Nazuna is running around in bikini-like clothing, chugging beers, and opining about how sucking blood is both feeding and an intimate physical experience (“Stop saying copulating,” complains Ko).

 Despite any naysayers, the review scores are considerably higher than average.
 The Call of the Night episodes also tended to rank high in the Top 10 polls for Summer 2022 anime.